glynnbird/minicouch/README.md

 ## Compared to other clients

-[minicouch](https://www.npmjs.com/package/minicouch) has some advantages as a module:

-- Zero dependencies.
-- Tiny code size.
-- Future-proof - any API path can be built.
-- The function invocations exactly mirror the CouchDB API, so no learning two names for things.
+[minicouch](https://www.npmjs.com/package/minicouch) has some advantages as a module over its rivals, like its small size and lower maintenance footprint and that the function invocations exactly mirror the CouchDB API, so no learning two names for things.

-but has some disadvantages:
+But it has some disadvantages:

-- Strictly-typed languages like TypeScript won't like minicouch's lack of structure.
+- Strictly-typed languages like TypeScript won't like minicouch's lack of declared structure.
 - Some function calls become quite verbose, I'm looking at you MapReduce.
 - No high-level abstractions, like changes followers, pagination etc.